maryala9/pipejs/README.md

 Features
 --------

-- The server doesn't wait until a message is received completely.
+- Direct streaming of payload.
+The server does not wait until a message is received completely.
 As soon as the first bytes of a message stream are received, the server starts sending it to the other client.
-This allows you to pass big chunks of data between two clients, without worrying about the delay.
+This allows you to pass big chunks of data between two clients without extra delay.

 - Support for all types of websocket messages (Binary, Text, etc..).